ServicePlanningPech/prayer-diary/docs/fix_foreign_key_issue.md

   error TEXT
 );

--- Add RLS policies to allow access
+-- Make sure RLS is enabled
 ALTER TABLE notification_queue ENABLE ROW LEVEL SECURITY;

+-- Drop existing policies to avoid conflicts
+DROP POLICY IF EXISTS "Users can insert notifications" ON notification_queue;
+DROP POLICY IF EXISTS "Admins can view notifications" ON notification_queue;
+DROP POLICY IF EXISTS "Admins can update notifications" ON notification_queue;

--- Allow authenticated users to insert notifications CREATE POLICY "Users can insert notifications"
+-- Create a policy that allows ALL authenticated users to insert into the notification queue CREATE POLICY "Anyone can insert notifications"
   ON notification_queue FOR INSERT
   TO authenticated
   WITH CHECK (true);

+-- Create a policy that allows only admins to view notification entries CREATE POLICY "Admins can view notifications"
+  ON notification_queue FOR SELECT
+  USING (
+    EXISTS (
+      SELECT 1 FROM profiles
+      WHERE profiles.id = auth.uid()
+      AND profiles.user_role = 'Administrator'
+    )
+  );

--- Allow admins to view and update notifications CREATE POLICY "Admins can view and update notifications" ON notification_queue FOR ALL
+-- Create a policy that allows only admins to update notification entries CREATE POLICY "Admins can update notifications"
+  ON notification_queue FOR UPDATE
   USING (
     EXISTS (
       SELECT 1 FROM profiles